Singulink/Singulink.UI/README.md

 ### Singulink.UI.Navigation

-Strongly-typed AOT-friendly navigation framework with comprehensive deep-linking support.
-The base library is UI framework-agnostic and can be referenced from framework-agnostic view model projects, but currently only a WinUI/Uno-specific `INavigator` implementation is provided via the `Singulink.UI.Navigation.WinUI` package to do the actual navigation and routing in the UI app layer.
-Can be extended to support other UI frameworks, and contributions are welcome.
+Strongly-typed navigation framework with comprehensive deep-linking support.
+The base library is not tied to any particular UI framework and can be referenced from framework-agnostic view model projects, but currently only WinUI/Uno-specific implementations of the base library types are provided via the `Singulink.UI.Navigation.WinUI` package to do the actual navigation and routing in the UI app layer.
+We plan to add more UI framework implementations (probably WPF and Avalonia initially) shortly after the base library is released in a public state.

-There is an additional 'Singulink.UI.Navigation.MvvmToolkit' package that provides base implementations of routed view models that inherit from the MVVM Community Toolkit's `ObservableObject` type.
+There is an additional `Singulink.UI.Navigation.MvvmToolkit` package that provides base implementations of routed view models that inherit from the various MVVM Community Toolkit `ObservableObject` types that simplifies usage when working with that library.

-**Supported Platforms**: .NET 8.0+, WinUI (WinAppSDK), Uno Platform 5.2+
+**Supported Platforms**: .NET 8.0+, WinUI (WinAppSDK 1.6+), Uno Platform 5.2+

 ### Singulink.UI.Tasks